cysouw/diathesis/text/c11_infinitive.md

 - Er lässt sich fallen.
 :::

 This construction is completely transparent [@next] as a stack of a *lassen* causative ([@sec:infinitive-lassen-causative]) and a self-inflicting reflexive ([@sec:reflexive-self-inflicting-accusative]).
-So, this epithesis is not an alternation in its own right and does thus not have deserve its own section in this book.
-However, I have added this section to document the very small and semantically interesting class of intransitive verbs that allow for this combination.
+So, this epithesis is not an alternation in its own right and thus does not deserve to have its own section in this book.
+Notwithstanding, I have added this section to document the very small and semantically interesting class of intransitive verbs that allow for this combination.

 ::: ex
 Er fällt. \